 January-March 2017: The Facilities Committee will continue researching the options available.
 Continue to compile a list of grants and loans available for developing charter schools.
 The Committee will continue touring school facilities, including Emerson Waldorf, Public Waldorf Charters, and other environmentally conscious schools.
-The Facilities Committee will identify area organizations that support and promote eco-friendly designs, charter schools, and Public Waldorf education; the Committee Chair will set up meetings as appropriate.
+The Facilities Committee will identify 56 area organizations that support and promote eco-friendly designs, charter schools, and Public Waldorf education; the Committee Chair will set up meetings as appropriate.
 Explore spaces used by previous charter schools.
-April 2017: Develop a facilities requirements document to determine actual space needs, including total space, classrooms, restrooms, common learning areas, recreation areas, teacher planning spaces, administrative offices, reception area, multi-purpose spaces, power, and technical infrastructure
+April 2017: Develop a facilities requirements document to determine actual space needs, including total space, classrooms, restrooms, common learning areas, recreation areas, teacher planning spaces, administrative offices, reception area, multi-purpose spaces, power, and technical infrastructure needs.
 May-July 2017: The Facilities Committee will have identified funders and all other specific requirements.
 Committee will continue touring potential sites.
 August-September 2017: Committee will select property and if applicable, determine the types of renovations needed.
 If needed, service contracts will be negotiated.
 October 2017-February 2018: Facilities Committee will monitor renovation process and begin to focus on internal set-up and design, furniture and use of space.
 Vendors and suppliers will be selected for furniture, school equipment, and IT infrastructure.
 The committee will ensure the facility meets all applicable fire, safety and sanitation standards.
 March-April 2018: Open portion of space in order to conduct open houses for prospective families, Board meetings, and faculty information sessions and interviews.
 May 2018: Facility is ready and Certificate of Occupancy issued.
+July 1, 2018: Facility is ready for move-in.
+Installation and set-up of furniture and equipment is finalized.